AKSW/jekyll-rdf/README.md

   restriction: "SELECT ?resourceUri WHERE { ?resourceUri <http://www.ifi.uio.no/INF3580/family#hasFather> <http://www.ifi.uio.no/INF3580/simpsons#Homer> }"
 ```

-There are 3 pre-defined keywords for restrictions implemented:
+There are 3 predefined keywords for restrictions implemented:
 * `subjects` will load all subject URIs
 * `predicates` will load all predicate URIs
 * `objects` will load all object URIs